Web-Interactive-Systems/Course-Extended-Reality-Unity/Module-5/lab3-XR Shoot AirPlanes.md

 }
 ```

-Create an empty game object add LogToScreen to the scene
+Create an empty game object and add LogToScreen to the scene

 Attach the debug script to the gameObject LogToScreen

-## Unit 9: Building and testing
+## Unit 8: Building and testing

 Build, deploy, and test the app.